 the Goods are returned in the same condition in which they were received.

 Should the Supplier continue to default in supplying the Goods contrary to the requirements of this agreement, the Government may, without prejudice to any other remedy for breach of contract, at any time terminate this agreement by notice in writing to the Supplier.
-If the Government terminates this agreement under this clause, the Government may obtain the Goods elsewhere and will charge the Supplier the costs of obtaining the same together with the difference between the cost of obtaining the Goods from the alternative supplier and the Amount Payable specified in this agreement.
+If the Government terminates this agreement under this clause, the Government may obtain the Goods elsewhere and will charge the Supplier the costs of obtaining the same together with the difference between the cost of obtaining the Goods from the alternative supplier and the price specified in this agreement.

 payment

 Each invoice submitted under this agreement must give the Order number, particulars of the Goods, quantity, rate and value and will be sent by the Supplier to the Receiving Officer or as otherwise directed by the Government.

-Unless otherwise provided, payment must be made after the Goods have, in all respect, been provided and the Goods delivered, in accordance with the requirements of this agreement and in accordance with the Amount Payable as set out in Item 4.
+Unless otherwise provided, payment must be made after the Goods have, in all respect, been provided and the Goods delivered, in accordance with this agreement and in accordance with the Amount Payable as set out in Item 3.

 All Amounts Payable as listed in this agreement are inclusive of Value Added Tax (VIP).

-The Government may, at its own discretion, order payments to be made as it may consider desirable, or within 30 days after the month in which the invoice relating to the Goods was received.
+The Government may, at its own discretion, order payments to be made as it may consider desirable, or within 30 days from the date in which the invoice relating to the Goods was received.

-Before payment, all Goods delivered will be subjected to inspection by an authorised Receiving Officer from the Ministry or Department who may withhold payment if the Goods have not been delivered in strict accordance with the requirements of this agreement.
+Before payment, all Goods delivered will be subjected to inspection by the Receiving Officer who may withhold payment if the Goods have not been delivered in strict accordance with the requirements of this agreement.

 Payments will be made only on the certification of the Receiving Officer that the Goods have been delivered to the Receiving Officer’s satisfaction.